Applied Materials (NASDAQ:AMAT) Updates Q4 2021 Earnings Guidance

 Applied Materials (NASDAQ:AMAT) updated its fourth quarter 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $1.870-$2.010 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.810.
+The company provided EPS guidance of $1.870-$2.010 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.810.
 The company issued revenue guidance of $6.08 billion-$6.58 billion, compared to the consensus revenue estimate of $6.04 billion.

-A number of research analysts have issued reports on the stock.
-Zacks Investment Research raised shares of Applied Materials from a hold rating to a buy rating and set a $144.00 target price for the company in a research note on Tuesday, May 25th.
-JPMorgan Chase & Co. boosted their target price on shares of Applied Materials from $146.00 to $160.00 and gave the company an overweight rating in a research note on Friday, May 21st.
-Mizuho boosted their target price on shares of Applied Materials from $158.00 to $161.00 and gave the company a buy rating in a research note on Friday, August 20th.
-Daiwa Capital Markets assumed coverage on shares of Applied Materials in a research note on Thursday, August 19th.
-They set an outperform rating and a $140.00 target price for the company.
-Finally, Susquehanna boosted their target price on shares of Applied Materials from $155.00 to $170.00 and gave the company a positive rating in a research note on Friday, May 21st.
-Two analysts have rated the stock with a hold rating and twenty-two have issued a buy rating to the company.
-The stock currently has a consensus rating of Buy and a consensus price target of $153.59.
+Several research firms have recently commented on AMAT.
+Daiwa Capital Markets began coverage on Applied Materials in a report on Thursday, August 19th.
+They set an outperform rating and a $140.00 price target on the stock.
+Susquehanna Bancshares boosted their price target on shares of Applied Materials from $155.00 to $170.00 and gave the stock a positive rating in a research note on Friday, May 21st.
+Morgan Stanley lifted their price target on shares of Applied Materials from $139.00 to $150.00 and gave the stock an equal weight rating in a research note on Friday, August 20th.
+Mizuho increased their price objective on Applied Materials from $158.00 to $161.00 and gave the company a buy rating in a report on Friday, August 20th.
+Finally, Zacks Investment Research raised Applied Materials from a hold rating to a buy rating and set a $144.00 price target on the stock in a research report on Tuesday, May 25th.
+Two analysts have rated the stock with a hold rating and twenty-two have assigned a buy rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of Buy and an average target price of $153.59.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, September 16th.
-Stockholders of record on Thursday, August 26th will be given a $0.24 dividend.
-This represents a $0.96 annualized dividend and a dividend yield of 0.70%.
-The ex-dividend date of this dividend is Wednesday, August 25th.
-Applied Materials’s dividend payout ratio (DPR) is currently 23.02%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, December 16th.
+Stockholders of record on Friday, November 26th will be paid a dividend of $0.24 per share.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 0.71%.
+Applied Materials’s dividend payout ratio is 23.02%.

-In related news, CFO Daniel Durn sold 6,000 shares of the business’s stock in a transaction that occurred on Monday, August 2nd.
-The shares were sold at an average price of $143.76, for a total transaction of $862,560.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, SVP Teri A. Little sold 13,500 shares of the business’s stock in a transaction that occurred on Friday, July 2nd.
-The shares were sold at an average price of $138.03, for a total transaction of $1,863,405.00.
+In other Applied Materials news, CFO Daniel Durn sold 6,000 shares of the firm’s stock in a transaction on Monday, August 2nd.
+The stock was sold at an average price of $143.76, for a total value of $862,560.00.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, SVP Teri A. Little sold 13,500 shares of the stock in a transaction on Friday, July 2nd.
+The shares were sold at an average price of $138.03, for a total value of $1,863,405.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 288,671 shares of company stock worth $40,557,435.
-0.37% of the stock is currently owned by insiders.
+Insiders sold 259,147 shares of company stock valued at $36,190,225 over the last three months.
+0.37% of the stock is owned by company insiders.

 An institutional investor recently raised its position in Applied Materials stock.
-Morgan Stanley grew its holdings in Applied Materials, Inc. (NASDAQ:AMAT) by 36.1% in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 5,498,783 shares of the manufacturing equipment provider’s stock after acquiring an additional 1,458,640 shares during the period.
-Morgan Stanley owned 0.60% of Applied Materials worth $783,027,000 as of its most recent SEC filing.
-74.75% of the stock is owned by institutional investors.
+Morgan Stanley grew its position in shares of Applied Materials, Inc. (NASDAQ:AMAT) by 36.1% during the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 5,498,783 shares of the manufacturing equipment provider’s stock after buying an additional 1,458,640 shares during the quarter.
+Morgan Stanley owned 0.60% of Applied Materials worth $783,027,000 as of its most recent filing with the Securities & Exchange Commission.
+75.37% of the stock is owned by hedge funds and other institutional investors.

 Applied Materials Company Profile